emilkovacevic/nextJS-server-actions-notes-app/README.md

 ![Notes app](./notesapp.png)

 Features
-User Authentication: Secure user authentication system with login and registration functionality.
+- Secure user authentication system with next-auth.
-MongoDB Database: Utilizes MongoDB as the database provider.
+- Utilizes Prisma with MongoDB as the database provider.
-Prisma Schema: Defines the data model for the application using Prisma schema.

-Notes Management: Allows users to create, update, and manage notes with titles, descriptions, states, and types.
+- Allows users to create, update, and manage notes with titles, descriptions, states, and types.

 ## Getting Started